Serene Highness: Russia

-After 1886, great-grandchildren of Russian emperors in the male-line were Prince[ss] of Russia, and were to be granted the treatment of Highness, and Prince[ss] of Russia with the style of Serene Highness if being more distantly descended from an emperor, and born from an equal marriage (as opposed to Morganatic marriage).
+After 1886, great-grandchildren of Russian emperors in the male line were Prince[ss] of Russia, and were to be granted the treatment of Highness, and Prince[ss] of Russia with the style of Serene Highness if more distantly descended from an emperor, and born from an equal marriage (as opposed to morganatic marriage).
 An exception was for each eldest son of senior imperial great-grandsons (in the patrilineal descent of each son of the emperor), who retained the higher style of Highness.